aceto/aceto/README.md

 - ` ` (a space): Do nothing.
 Any undefined character will also nop.
 - `s`: Swap the top two elements on the stack.
 - `d`: Pop a value and push it twice (duplicate).
+- `h`: Remove all values from the stack, except for the top (head).
 - `(`, `)`: Change the active stack to the left or right stack relative to the currently active stack.
 - `{`, `}`: Pop a value and push it on the stack to the left or right (but don't